Doomben Racecourse: Transport

 Transport to and from the course can be found in the form of trains, busses, taxis as well as the ability to drive yourself.
-Via the train, Doomben racecourse can be accessed from the Doomben Railway station which is part of the Pinkenba line and lies only a 5-minute walk (Approximately 400m) from the course's entrance.
-Busses can be used to reach the venue on the 301 route which runs from Adelaide St in the city to numerous stops surrounding the course.
+Via the train, Doomben racecourse can be accessed from the Doomben Railway station, which is part of the Pinkenba line and lies only a 5-minute walk (Approximately 400m) from the course's entrance.
+Busses can be used to reach the venue on the 301 route, which runs from Adelaide St in the city to numerous stops surrounding the course.
 The two stops which are located closest to the main entry and members' entry at gate 4 include stops 29 (Hampden St at St Ledger) and 30 (Hampden St at Hopetoun Street).
 Taxi transportation can be found on Hampton Street out front of gate 4 from the specified taxi rank.
 If attendants are driving to the venue themselves, public parking can be located using gates 1 and 2 along Nudgee Rd which leads to the infield carpark.
 Members parking, however, can be found using gate 5 on Hampden Street along with disabled parking availability.

 Course details

 The Doomben race track completed its last major reconstruction in December 1996 at a total budget of $3.3 million.
 With design inputs from Robert Bird and his partners, Basic Construction were able to perform these major works on the course, which included additions such as new irrigation systems, steward towers and rails as well as the replacement of the track turf and soil around the course.
-Due to these modifications to the venue, Doomben's course dimensions as of 2021 include a 27 meter wide race track, with a circumference of 1715 metres.
+Due to these modifications to the venue, Doomben's course dimensions as of 2021 include a 27-metre wide racetrack, with a circumference of 1715 metres.
 The tracks front and back straights of the track are 320 metres in length with a 2% camber, however, the turns on the course are made more steep with a 5% camber.
-Doomben's entire race track is soiled with a kikuyu turf-type and all races conducted on it are run in a clockwise direction, similar to most race tracks in Australia.
+Doomben's entire racetrack is soiled with a kikuyu turf-type and all races conducted on it are run in a clockwise direction, similar to most racetracks in Australia.

-Doomben racecourse also maintains a number of training tracks which lie in the infield of the main race track.
+Doomben racecourse also maintains a number of training tracks which lie in the infield of the main racetrack.
 From infield-out, the order of these tracks are; track 3, cinder track then track 2 with circumferences of 1550m, 1600m and 1650m respectively.
-Tracks 2 and 3 have an average width of 14m and 17m respectively with both having the same kikuyu turf as the main race track.
+Tracks 2 and 3 have an average width of 14m and 17m respectively, with both having the same kikuyu turf as the main racetrack.